freenas/freenas-docs/userguide/sharing.rst

    :numref:`Figure %s <create_time_machine_share_fig>`.

 #.
 Click the :guilabel:`Add` button.
-   **Remember to do this or the share will not be created**.
-   Clicking the :guilabel:`Add` button adds an entry to the :guilabel:`Name` frame with the name that was entered in :guilabel:`Share name`.

-To configure multiple authenticated or Time Machine shares, repeat for each user, giving each user their own :guilabel:`Share name` and :guilabel:`Ownership`.
+When creating multiple authenticated or Time Machine shares, repeat this process for each user.
+Give each user their own :guilabel:`Share name` and :guilabel:`Ownership`.
 When finished, click the :guilabel:`Next` button twice, then the :guilabel:`Confirm` button to create the shares.
-The Wizard automatically creates a dataset for each share with the correct ownership and starts the AFP service so the shares are immediately available.
-The new shares will appear in :menuselection:`Sharing --> Apple (AFP)`.
+The Wizard creates a dataset for each share with the correct ownership and starts the AFP service so the shares are immediately available.
+The new shares will appear in
+:menuselection:`Sharing --> Apple (AFP)`.